ksiewert/BetaScan/README.md

 3. What window size should I use?

-See the supplement of the future Siewert & Voight, 2017 for a rough derivation of maximum window size, based on the estimated recombination rate.
+See the supplement of our paper on BioRxiv for a rough derivation of maximum window size, based on the estimated recombination rate.